ioofy/openartist_frontend/README.md

 import avatar from '@/public/avatar.png';
 ```

-### Switch to pnpm
+### Switch to yarn or npm

-By default, this starter uses Yarn (Classic), but this choice is yours.
-If you'd like to switch to pnpm, delete the `yarn.lock` file, install the dependencies with `pnpm i`
+By default, this starter uses pnpm, but this choice is yours.
+If you'd like to switch to yarn, delete the `pnpm-lock.yaml` file, install the dependencies with `npm i or yarn`

 ## License